rhysd/dot-github/.github/CONTRIBUTING.md

 Thank you for contributing dot-github!
 =========================================

+## Language

-English and Japanese are available.
-Japanese is better but English is also OK.
+I'm Japanese and not good English user.
+So Japanese is the best language to communicate, but of course English is OK.

-## If you creating issue...

-Please write following issue template.
-Do not forget describing how to reproduce.

-## If you creating pull request...

-Please write following pull request template.
+## Templates

+Please use issue/PR templates which are inserted automatically.